aysunrhn/snakemake-tutorial/snakemake_101.md

 Just like Make, its goal is to produce a set of requested output files based on predefined rules and steps.
 You can also think of it as cooking or baking.

 ### Noteworthy features of Snakemake
+- If Python and Make were to have a baby
 - You can describe workflows using a human readable, Python based language.
-- If some steps of your workflow have already been run, Snakemake can recognize that and avoid rerunning the same analyses.
+- It has built-in caching: if some steps of your workflow have already been run, Snakemake can recognize that and avoid rerunning the same analyses.
 - It can accommodate both serial and parallel jobs since each "work units" in a workflow can be run independently of one another.
 - It makes debugging easier since it keeps track of all files generated, you can identify which steps in your workflow have failed.
 - Integration with conda allows you to define conda environments for both the whole workflow and individual steps.